 While you’re recovering from your injuries, you might need a carer to assist you.
 If that happens, you could ask for any professional carer fees to be recovered.
 It’s also possible that you could claim for the time of a friend or family member who’s cared for you.

 - Medication Costs.

-You might think that because the NHS provides free treatment, you won’t be able to claim under this section.
+You might think that because the NHS provides free treatment, you won’t claim under this section.
 However, if you have to pay out for prescription medicines or over the counter treatments, the costs can soon build up.
 Therefore, these costs could also be included in your claim.

 No Win No Fee Claims For Slips On Water In A Supermarket

 The cost of hiring a personal injury lawyer is something new clients often worry about.
-This isn’t an issue, though as our solicitors work on a no win no fee basis for any claim they take on.
+This isn’t an issue, though, as our solicitors work on a no win no fee basis for any claim they take.
 Therefore, if you’ve been injured in a supermarket, our service will reduce the financial risk and stress involved with making a claim.

 When the solicitor has assessed your claim and are happy to take it on, and you’re happy to continue, you’ll be provided with a conditional fee agreement (CFA).
 This document is your contract with the solicitor.

 The solicitor agrees that you don’t have to pay their fees in the CFA unless you receive compensation.
 It will also outline what the success fee will be if you’re compensated.